IMR Steering Committee

 Members of the Organizing Committee commit for 2 (sometimes 3) years, with the goal that half of the committee rotates off each year.
 Similarly to the Steering Committee, diversity is prioritized.

 Anyone who has attended an IMR can nominate or self-nominate.
 The incoming Chair is responsible for reviewing and nominating new members, with the assistance from the exiting Chair.
+Each new member must be approved by SIAM.

 The Organizing Committee meets once a month, with a time commitment of a few hours per month per member.
 Extra effort is required when reviewing papers and around the time leading into the conference.
 Each member typically oversees a portion of the conference.